JERRY HARMON

 The Storytelling Tradition

-Born in the Appalachian Mountains Jerry Harmon carries forward one of the oldest storytelling traditions in the Appalachian Mountains.
+Born in the Appalachian Mountains, Jerry Harmon carries forward one of the oldest storytelling traditions in America.

 He is a direct descendant of Council Harmon, the mountain storyteller credited with bringing the ancient European Jack Tales to the Southern Appalachians more than two hundred years ago.